kwakuemma37/Azure-lessons/README.md

 ##### Colocation at a cloud exchange
       - colocation refers to your office, Datacenter, or other facility being physically colocated at a cloud exchange, such an ISP
       - If your facility is co-located at a cloud exchange, you can request virtual cross-connect to the Microsoft cloud
-##### Point-to-Point Ethernect connection
+##### Point-to-Point Ethernet connection
       - This refers to using point-to-point conneciton to connect your facility to MS
 ##### Any-to-Any neworks
-      - You can integrate you wide area network (WAN) with Azure by providing connections to your officex and datacenters.
+      - You can integrate you wide area network (WAN) with Azure by providing connections to your offices and datacenters.
         Azure ingegrates with your WAN connection to provide a connection like you would have between your datacenter and any branch offices.
 ##### Directly from ExpressRoute sites
       - You can directly connect to Microsoft's global network at a peering location.
       - ExpressRoute direct provides dual 100Gbps or 10-Gbps connectivity, which supports Active/Active connectivity at scale.
 ### Security considerations
       - ExpressRoute is a private connection between your on-premises infrastructure and Azure infrastructure, so your data is not available on the public internet.
-This makes is secured from potential internet communication risks.
+This makes it secured from potential internet communication risks.
       - Yet, DNS queries, certificate revocation list checking, and Azure content Delivery Network requests are still sent over the public internet
 ## Describe Azure DNS
       Azure DNS is